-“The training and the interest in the gym was always in me, I just needed the right button to be pressed or pushed.
+“The training and the interest in the gym was always in me, I just needed the right button to be pressed or pushed.”
 He’d played athletics, cricket, rugby and swimming on a provincial level.
 A fellow rugby player and Springbok powerlifter introduced him to the idea of strength as a sport.
 “I had never seen myself as being abnormally strong up until I actually started doing weights and I could measure myself against other athletes,” says Smit.

 Smit aims to red-line the engine every time he competes.
 “I try to go full-out in every competition.”
-In his sport, he’ll push his limits in the disciplines where he feels his strongest.
-“Last year, I was particularly strong in my lower back, and I concentrated on hitting records.”
+In his sport, he’ll push his limits in the disciplines where he feels his strongest. “[In 2011, I was particularly strong in my lower back, and I concentrated on hitting records.”